 The complete duration of Windows 10, i.e., from its launch to the May 2021 update, was a rocky path.
 Each Windows 10 update would offer fixes and changes but also have a downside.
-With the upcoming launch of Windows 11 that was confirmed by Microsoft, people have high expectations and might finally switch.
+With the release of Windows 11, people have high expectations and might finally switch.

 Users Buying New PCs